 Store credit cards or retail credit cards are the ones you can get through a store like Macy’s, Ulta, or Target.
 These cards are not actually issued by the store but are branded as if they are.
 Instead, just like any other credit card, they are backed by a larger bank.
 A lot of retail credit cards are backed by Comenity Bank.

-These types of credit cards can only be used at the store where you got the card.
-They typically come with low credit limits and can have the highest interest out of all the different types of credit cards.
+These types of credit cards typically can only be used at the store where you got the card (there are some exceptions to the rule) and usually come with low credit limits, and they can have the highest interest of all the different types of credit cards.
 Even though that’s the case, you do not incur interest when you pay your full statement balance.
 For that reason, these cards can still end up being a good deal as they can come with extra perks and discounts.

-One of the most popular charge cards, The Platinum Card® from American Express, offers perks that give you discounts and credits for Uber, Saks Fifth Avenue, and airlines.
-It is used with the Hilton and Marriott loyalty programs.
+One of the most popular charge cards, The Platinum Card® from American Express, offers perks such as discounts and credits for Uber, Saks Fifth Avenue, and airlines.
+It also provides elite status with both Hilton and Marriott loyalty programs.
 This type of card is usually reserved for those with excellent credit, with minimum scores around 700 to 750.

 Rewards Credit Cards

 Rewards credit cards are credit cards that come with extra perks or benefits.
-Some of the more common ones, historically, are rewards cards for hotels and travel.
-Every time you use your card, you could get miles that can be spent covering travel, cash back, or other rewards.
-A lot of major credit issuers have rewards programs with major hotel chains and airlines to offer these cards.
+Some of the more common ones, historically, are rewards cards for hotels and airline travel.
+Every time you use your card, you can earn miles that can be used to cover travel, earn cash back, or other rewards.
+A lot of major credit issuers offer credit cards that work with well-known hotel chains and airline loyalty programs to earn their respective points or miles.
 There are often a lot of promotional offers to encourage you to use your card more, too.

-Cash Back Credit Cards are gaining more popularity in recent years.
-These types of credit cards give you a percentage of cashback on certain types of purchases, such as dining or gas.
-Usually, the rate is 1% cashback, with up to 3% cash back on more premium cards or during promotional periods.
+Cash-Back Credit Cards are gaining more popularity in recent years.
+These types of credit cards give you a percentage of cash back on certain types of purchases, such as dining or gas.
+Usually, the base rate is 1% cash back, with up to 5% cash back on more premium cards or for specific bonus categories.

 Bonuses are another type of reward you may see with a rewards credit card.
-Sometimes, a card issuer will offer bonuses on top of the usual awards, like doubling or tripling the number of miles, points, or percentage in cashback you’ll receive during certain periods or for certain purchases.
-There are also usually introductory bonuses to entice you to apply.
+Sometimes, a card issuer will offer bonuses on top of the usual awards.
+For instance, they will incentivize opening cards by offering a large sign-up bonus (in either points or cash back) for spending a certain amount in the first few months of card membership.
+They might also offer a bonus such as doubling or tripling the number of miles, points, or percentage in cash back you’ll receive during certain periods or for certain purchases.

 Business Credit Cards

-Business credit cards are not going to be for the average consumer.
-This type of card functions just like a credit card; however, it is given to business owners rather than just any consumer.
+Business credit cards are for the average consumer.
+This type of card functions just like a credit card, only it is given to business owners rather than just any consumer.
 These cards can typically only be used for business expenses.
 They come with a lot of features to help make business owner’s lives easier as well.

-Business credit cards tend to have higher credit limits and come with special features for tracking expenses, customizable spending limits for various authorized users, and even rewards geared towards business-related expenses.
+Business credit cards tend to have higher credit limits and come with special features for tracking expenses, customizable spending limits for various authorized users, and even rewards geared toward business-related expenses.

-The only true drawback of a business credit card is that these types of cards are not subject to the same extensive protections that credit cards for regular consumers are.
+The only true drawback of a business credit card is that these types of cards are not always subject to the same extensive protections for credit cards for regular consumers.

-Credit Building Cards are sometimes compared to secured credit cards; however, credit builder cards do not all require a deposit to open your account.
-They feature low credit limits but may have higher interest, though some of them offer no interest to provide some extra help to consumers with past credit issues.
-This type of card reports to the credit bureaus every month.
-There are some unique credit builder cards out there as well.
-Self Lender is a credit building card that functions as a savings account but reports your payments; Chime’s Credit Builder Card lets you add money as you go, charges 0% APR, has no fees, and reports monthly.
+Credit-Building Cards are sometimes compared to secured credit cards.
+However, credit builder cards do not all require a deposit to open an account.
+They feature low credit limits but may have higher interest rates.
+Some of them may even offer no interest to provide some extra help to consumers with past credit issues.
+This type of card reports to the major credit bureaus every month.
+Chime’s Credit Builder Card lets you add money as you go, charges 0% APR, has no fees, and reports monthly.

-Balance Transfer Credit Cards are cards specifically designed for you to transfer your existing balances on other credits to them.
-The original issuer is likely to issue fees for balance transfers and may have a special APR for balance transfers.
-This is something that people use to take advantage of lower interest, consolidate their bill, or the opportunity to pay off their debt in a shorter period of time.
+Balance Transfer Credit Cards are specifically designed for moving the balances of your existing cards onto these cards.
+The original issuer is likely to impose fees for balance transfers and may have a special APR for balance transfers.
+This is something that people use to take advantage of lower interest rates, consolidating bills, or the opportunity to pay off their debt in a shorter period of time.